 - Carbs in Fuel Pulls?
 They are similar to S meals.
 Non starchy veggies are perfect, as are berries and some other low carb, low fat products like Joseph’s pitas or recipes like our Egg White Wraps (page 275) [10g carbs or less]

 Need some Fuel Pull snacks and meals inspiration?
-Check out this awesome list of easy and delicious ideas!

 This great collection of Fuel Pull snacks and meal ideas is courtesy of Kristen Andrews…thanks Kristen!
 (Follow her THM FP board on Pinterest for more ideas)

 ***Please note that some of these ideas are not kosher/Biblically clean**

 *Remember to watch fat/carb amounts in your Fuel Pull Snacks and Meals!*